Shuozhen/DBiT_Batch_Integrated_Work_Flow/README.md

    ```
    cat *log.txt
    ```
+4. The file _SampleID_stdata.updated(.flipped.aligned).tsv_ could be further processed using R or Python for Seurat or Scanpy or other advanced processing, optional processing in the brackets

 ## To run the steps individually
 Just change the sample ID and give the project directory for input parameters regarding each script, take _4-ConvertToNames.sh_ as an example